Buvaisar Saitiev: Personal life

 Saitiev was born in Khasavyurt, Dagestan, Russian Federation on 11 March 1975, and was of Chechen descent.
 Saitiev left his hometown in 1992 in order to train at a prestigious wrestling center in Krasnoyarsk, Russian Federation.
-His younger brother Adam Saitiev later followed in his footsteps.
+His younger brother Adam Saitiev later followed in his footsteps, winning gold in the 2000 Summer Olympics in Sydney.

 Soon after graduating from the training center, Saitiev began his quest to represent Russia on the world stage.
 Saitiev was decorated with the Order of Friendship by the Russian president.
-His younger brother Adam Saitiev, also a wrestler, won gold in the 2000 Summer Olympics in Sydney.

 Saitiev's life philosophy was heavily influenced by Nobel Prize-winning poet Boris Pasternak.
 Saitiev repeated Pasternak's poem, "It is not seemly to be famous," before every match, and according to Saitiev, the poem defined his life both inside and outside of wrestling.

 Saitiev had three sons and one daughter.

 Death

 Saitiev died in Moscow on 2 March 2025, at the age of 49.
 Executive director of the Russian Wrestling Federation, Makhmud Magomedov, stated that Saitiev died of cardiac arrest, and Russia's minister of sport Mikhail Degtyarev said Saitiev had been ill, frequently visiting medical centres.
-Saitiev's widow, Indira, stated Saitiev had fallen out of a second-storey window before his death.
+Saitiev's widow, Indira, stated Saitiev had fallen out of a second-storey window before his death, indicating it was a non-accidental death.
 Russian outlet Baza reported that a janitor found Saitiev lying injured on the ground near a residence on Minskaya Street, and called for an ambulance.
 Baza said Saitiev later died in hospital.
-Newsweek stated that they could not independently verify Baza's claims.
 Saitiev's death created an outpouring of grief.
 Khabib Nurmagomedov wrote on social media that "Saitiev inspired millions of children around the world", and Ramzan Kadyrov, head of the Chechen Republic, said Saitiev was "not only a legendary athlete, but also a man of high honour."
 Kadyrov announced three days of mourning in Chechnya in honour of Saitiev.
 Saitiev was a practicing Muslim and was buried next to his father in his hometown of Khasavyurt, Dagestan, Russian Federation following Muslim tradition.